emu-russia/dmgcpu/decoder3.md

 # Decoder3

-Status: A double check of the correctness of the restored trees is required.

 ![locator_decoder3](/imgstore/locator_decoder3.png)

 The final stage of the decoder, which generates the `x[68:0]` control signals for the lower part and the ALU.